How to Build the Ultimate Backyard Stone Fire Pit

 Laying the pavers can be tricky so it should be done on a level by level basis.
 Start by laying the first level of outside pavers.
 Remember to check that each layer is level before starting on the next one.
 If using a fire pit ring, place it in the pit and create the wall around it.
 If need be, fill the gap between the fire pit ring and the wall with some crushed stone or gravel.

-Once your fire pit is at the desired height, you’ll need to use pavers to cap it off.
+Once your fire pit is at the desired height, you’ll need to use stone capping to finish it off.
 Essentially, this means putting a layer of flat pavers on top of the wall.
 Choose flat stones that fit nicely together and look aesthetically pleasing.
 Work all the way around the fire pit wall, lay the flat pavers and fill the joints between with cement.

 If you wish to create a seating area then now’s your chance.
 Put out some lovely, comfortable furniture around the fire pit and you can lay some pavers down to create the perfect entertainment and relaxation area.